LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/terms_plugin.md

 **Professional Use Declaration:**
 This service processes professional development content (source code, project files).
 Users represent that they have the legal right to transmit any project data to External Services.

+## 4.2 Indemnification

+To the fullest extent permitted by applicable law, you agree to indemnify, defend, and hold harmless **Door to Isekai**, its developers, affiliates, officers, directors, employees, agents, and licensors (collectively, the "Indemnified Parties") from and against any and all claims, damages, obligations, losses, liabilities, costs, and expenses (including but not limited to reasonable attorney's fees) arising from or related to:

+*   Your access to or use of the Service, including any data, content, or work product (e.g., code, assets) you generate, transmit, or display using the Service;
+*   Your violation of these Terms of Service;
+*   Your violation of any third-party right, including without limitation any copyright, property, or privacy right;
+*   Any claim that your content caused damage to a third party.

+This defense and indemnification obligation will survive these Terms of Service and your use of the Service.
+You agree to cooperate as fully as reasonably required in the defense of any claim.
+We reserve the right to assume the exclusive defense and control of any matter otherwise subject to indemnification by you, and you shall not in any event settle any matter without our written consent.

 ## 5. Data Transmission Notice

 By using the Portal, you acknowledge and agree that:
 *   **Local by Default:** Your Unreal Engine project data (blueprints, C++ code, assets) is processed locally.
 It is **NOT** transmitted to External Services automatically by default.
 *   **User-Initiated Transmission:** Transmission to External Services (e.g., ChatGPT, Claude) occurs only when you:
     *   Manually copy/upload MCP tool responses
     *   Explicitly enable "Auto-Send" mode (opt-in, time-limited)
     *   Use the "Review & Send" feature to approve specific responses
-*   **Local Direct Connections:** You may connect local MCP clients (e.g., Claude Code, terminal tools) directly to the Portal via localhost.
-In this case, data bypasses our backend relay and is transmitted directly from your machine to the connected local client.
-We are not responsible for the security, privacy practices, or data handling of any local clients you choose to connect.
+*   **Local Direct Connections:** You may connect local MCP clients directly via localhost.
+In this case, data bypasses our backend relay.
-*   **Third-Party Services:** Data is transmitted to **External Services or local tools that YOU explicitly connect and configure** (e.g., via MCP connectors, CLI tools, or API keys).
-We do not control which services you connect to, nor do we have knowledge of their specific destinations.
+*   **Third-Party Services:** Data is transmitted to **External Services or local tools that YOU explicitly connect and configure**.
+We do not control these services.
-*   **Provider Independence:** Each External Service provider is an independent company or entity with its own terms, privacy policy, and data usage practices.
-We do not control how these providers process, store, or use your data.
+*   **Provider Independence:** Each External Service provider is an independent entity with its own terms and privacy policy.
 *   **Your Responsibility:** You should review each External Service provider's terms and privacy policy before transmitting sensitive or confidential information.
 *   **International Transfer:** If you choose to transmit data, it will be transferred to the United States and other countries where External Service providers operate.

 ## 5.1 MCP Tool Response Local Storage

 **Privacy-by-Design Approach:** To minimize data exposure risks, MCP tool responses are saved locally on your machine.
 *   **Local Files:** Responses are saved to `Saved/MCPResponse/` in your project.
 *   **No Auto-Upload:** The system does NOT upload these files to any server automatically.
 *   **Auto-Deletion:** Files are deleted after 1 hour or when the Editor closes.
 *   **Path Filtering:** Absolute paths are converted to relative paths to hide your system structure.

-**Note:** While we apply sensitive data filtering (masking absolute paths) before transmission, please note that error messages generated by the Engine may inherently contain specific file names or partial paths necessary for debugging.
+**Note:** While we apply sensitive data filtering, error messages may inherently contain specific file names or partial paths necessary for debugging.

 ## 5.2 Transmission Modes (Auto-Send & Review)

 The Portal offers optional modes to streamline your workflow.
 These are **disabled by default**.

-*   **Review & Send (Recommended):** Allows you to preview the tool response locally and explicitly click "Send" to transmit it to the External Service.
+*   **Review & Send (Recommended):** Allows you to preview the tool response locally and explicitly click "Send".
-*   **Auto-Send (Opt-in):** Automatically transmits tool responses to the External Service for a limited time (1 hour).
-    *   Requires explicit activation and consent via a warning dialog.
+*   **Auto-Send (Opt-in):** Automatically transmits tool responses for a limited time (1 hour).
+Requires explicit activation and consent.
-    *   Automatically disables after 1 hour or upon Editor restart.
-    *   Response size limited to 1MB for automatic transmission.

 ## 5.3 Tool Execution Approval

 To prevent unintended changes to your project, the system enforces a **Tool Execution Approval** flow by default.
 *   **Default ON:** All MCP tool executions require your manual approval in the Web UI.
 *   **User Control:** You can Approve or Deny any execution request.
 *   **Timeout:** Pending requests automatically expire if not approved within a set time.
 *   **Opt-Out:** You may disable this protection (Auto-Run), but doing so increases the risk of unintended project modifications.

 ## 5.4 AI Output & Development Tool Disclaimer

 **Nature of Service:** This service is strictly a **development aid tool**.
 It is NOT a runtime library intended to be shipped with your final game or application.

 *   **Verification Responsibility:** You acknowledge that AI-generated code, blueprints, or assets may contain errors, bugs, security vulnerabilities, or hallucinations.
 You are solely responsible for reviewing, testing, and debugging all AI outputs before incorporating them into your project.